 Any advice on this site should not be a substitute for proper medical care.
 If you are at all worried please do consult your own doctor or professional counsellor.

-Try to keep your question fairly brief and general in nature.
 We hope that the answers you receive will help you on your journey to acceptance.
 Do come back later to share how you are getting on.

 Click below to see questions and answers from other visitors to this page...